YottaDB/YDBDoc/ProgGuide/langfeat.rst

 * blklvl - Is the level in the GDS structure of the block ("blk: ..." field in the TPRESTART message) that caused the TP restart.

 * type - A value of 0,1,2,4 shows the restart occurred in the TP transaction BEFORE executing TCOMMIT; whether it is a 0 or 1 or 2 or 4 should not matter to the user.
-These values would typically be used for debugging by your YottaDB/GT.M support channel.
+These values would typically be used for debugging by your YottaDB support channel.
 A value of 3 shows the restart occurred at TCOMMIT time.

-* readset - The number of GDS blocks that accessed as part of this TP transaction in the region containing the global ("glbl: ..." in the TPRESTART message).
+* readset - The number of GDS blocks that are accessed as part of this TP transaction in the region containing the global ("glbl: ..." in the TPRESTART message).

 * writeset - Out of the readset number, the number of GDS blocks this process was attempted to UPDATE as part of this TP transaction in the region containing the global ("glbl: ..." in the TPRESTART message).

 * local_tn - This is a never-decreasing counter (starting at 1 at process startup) incremented for every new TP transaction, TP restart, and TP rollback.
 Two TPRESTART messages by the same process should never have the same value of local_tn.
 The difference between the local_tn values of two messages from the same process indicates the number of TP transactions done by that process in the time interval between the two messages.

 .. note::
    Use VIEW [NO]LOGT[PRESTART][=intexpr] to enable or disable the logging of TPRESTART messages.
 Note that you can use the gtm_tprestart_log_delta and gtm_tprestart_log_first environment variables to set the frequency of TPRESTART messages.
 Use VIEW [NO]LOGN[ONTP][=intexpr] to enable or disable the logging of NONTPRESTART messages.
 This facility is the analog of TPRESTART tracking, but for non-TP mini-transacstions.
-Note that you can use the gtm_nontprestart_log_delta and gtm_nontprestart_log_first environment variables to set the frequency of the NONTPRESTART messages.For more information, refer to “Key Words in VIEW Command” and the Environment Variables section of the Administration and Operations Guide.
+Note that you can use the gtm_nontprestart_log_delta and gtm_nontprestart_log_first environment variables to set the frequency of the NONTPRESTART messages.For more information, refer to `“Key Words in VIEW Command” <https://docs.yottadb.com/ProgrammersGuide/commands.html#key-words-in-view-command>`_ and the `Environment Variables <https://docs.yottadb.com/AdminOpsGuide/basicops.html#environment-variables>`_ section of the Administration and Operations Guide.

 ++++++++++++++++++++++
 TP Example